sudarshansudarshan/aicamp/Oceanverse.md

 141.Apply the following filter F on an image M and observe the dimensions of the output.
 Are the same as previous?

-142.Given a 32*32*3-RGB image, calculate the output dimensions after applying a convolutional layer with 16 filters, each of size 3x3, with a stride of 1 and with no padding.
+142.Given a $$ 32 \ast 32 \ast 32 $$RGB image, calculate the output dimensions after applying a convolutional layer with 16 filters, each of size 3x3, with a stride of 1 and with no padding.
 Also find the general formula.

 143.What is purpose of applying a pooling layer on an image.
 How is it different from convolution layer?

-144.a)Apply $$ 2 \* 2 $$ Max pooling on the following image.
+144.a)Apply $$ 2 \ast 2 $$ Max pooling on the following image.
-b) Apply $$ 2 \* 2 $$ avg pooling on the following image.
+b) Apply $$ 2 \ast 2 $$ avg pooling on the following image.
 c) What are the dimensions of the image after pooling?
 Does pooling change the depth of the image?
 d)Why don't we use Min pooling?